Out of Step

 Fred Rogers

 I finally got around to watching Won’t You Be My Neighbor?
-It’s a documentary about Fred Rogers, the quirky children’s television star who created and starred in Mister Roger’s Neighborhood from 1968 to 2001.
-Behind his quirkiness, Fred Rogers held to fierce theological convictions: the importance of love, the dignity of every human being, and the value of children.
+It's a documentary about Fred Rogers, the beloved host of Mister Roger’s Neighborhood, which aired from 1968 to 2001.
+Fred Rogers was incredibly quirky, but he strongly believed in love, the dignity of every person, and the importance of children.

 Eugene Peterson

 Around the same time, I read a tribute to Eugene Peterson, the pastor and author who died on October 22.
 Peterson wrote some of the best contemporary books on pastoral ministry.
-He spoke as if he emerged from a different era, shocked to discover that pastors had become religious merchants bent on numerical success.
-He perplexed everybody, sometimes taking stands we could applaud, and other times endorsing books and movements that left us shaking our heads.
+He sounded like he was from another time, surprised that pastors had turned into religious businessmen focused on success.
+He confused everyone, sometimes supporting ideas we could agree with, while at other times backing books and movements that puzzled us.

 Peterson had no interest in the things that fascinate pastors.
 He called us to abandon our modern preoccupations.
 “The vocation of pastor has been replaced by the strategies of religious entrepreneurs with business plans.
 Any kind of continuity with pastors in times past is virtually nonexistent,” he commented.
 “I don’t love the rampant consumerism that treats God as a product to be marketed.”
 He called us to recover what we’ve lost.
 He was ignorant of the rock stars (like Bono of U2) that fascinate so many of us.